rmusser01/Infosec_Reference/Draft/Draft/Reverse Engineering.md

 [OpenRCE Anti Reverse Engineering Techniques Database](http://www.openrce.org/reference_library/anti_reversing)

 [Windows Anti-Debugging Reference](http://www.symantec.com/connect/articles/windows-anti-debug-reference)
 * This paper classifies and presents several anti-debugging techniques used on Windows NT-based operating systems.
 Anti-debugging techniques are ways for a program to detect if it runs under control of a debugger.
 They are used by commercial executable protectors, packers and malicious software, to prevent or slow-down the process of reverse-engineering.
 We'll suppose the program is analyzed under a ring3 debugger, such as OllyDbg on Windows platforms.
 The paper is aimed towards reverse-engineers and malware analysts.
 Note that we will talk purely about generic anti-debugging and anti-tracing techniques.
-Specific debugger detection, such as window or processes enumeration, registry scanning, etc. will not be addressed here.
+Specific debugger detection, such as window or processes enumeration, registry scanning, etc. will not be addressed here

 [Android Reverse Engineering Defenses](https://bluebox.com/wp-content/uploads/2013/05/AndroidREnDefenses201305.pdf)

-###Guides & Tutorials
+###<a name="guide">Guides & Tutorials</a>
 [How to RE data files?](https://www.reddit.com/r/ReverseEngineering/comments/l8ac0/how_to_re_data_files/)
 * Good read over.